 Singing practice is a type meditation.

-Maybe you don’t agree with me but the singing is one of those ways that unite you with the god(Nature).
-And you don’t want someone to disturb while you are practising.
+Maybe you don’t agree with me but singing is one of those ways that unite you with the god(Nature).
+And you don’t want someone to disturb you while you are practicing.
 Do you?

-When someone practice singing, he is at another state of thought that should not be disturbed by the outer world.
+When someone practice singing, he is in another state of thought that should not be disturbed by the outer world.